20kdc/gabien-common/datum/specification.md

 - The behaviour of `gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0` appears to indicate GCC Unicode identifier compatibility operates by exclusion, i.e. `U+3FF80` is a valid identifier character.
 Java and Python, meanwhile, consider `U+3FF80` (Unassigned as of Unicode 15.0) invalid, but `U+10400` (Deseret: 𐐀) valid.
 A hypothetical future Unicode version could therefore enable valid Java and Python identifier characters that past versions refuse to accept for reasons that are, frankly, completely arbitrary.
 GCC's behaviour, on the other hand, could lead to code becoming invalid on a similar basis.
 This would be arguably worse if not for that people do not just arbitrarily use unassigned codepoints.

 - GCC, Python and Java do consider the *private use areas* as invalid, for some unknown reason.
-(This rather defeats the purpose of the private use area.)
+(This rather defeats the purpose of the private use area as it is presently used.)

 - ICU soversioning is a complete disaster.